Ph.D., University of California, Los Angeles

 He is the author of Isaac Albéniz: A Guide to Research (Garland, 1998) and Isaac Albéniz: Portrait of a Romantic (Oxford, 1999; paperback, 2002), also available in Spanish translation (Turner, 2002).
 His book Enrique Granados: Poet of the Piano (Oxford, 2006; paperback 2011) won the 2006 Robert M. Stevenson Award in Iberian musicology from the American Musicological Society and has just appeared in Spanish as well (Boileau, 2016).
 He was the contributing editor of From Tejano to Tango: Latin American Popular Music (Routledge, 2002) and contributing co-editor (with Luisa Morales) of Antes de Iberia: de Masarnau a Albéniz (Asociación Cultural LEAL, 2009).
 In 2009, he edited a special issue of The Musical Quarterly devoted to Latin America.

-Prof. Clark’s most recent publication projects have included “The Malagueñas of Breva, Albéniz, and Lecuona: From Regional Fandango to Global Pop Tune,” in The Global Reach of the Fandango in Music, Song, and Dance: Spaniards, Indians, Africans, and Gypsies, ed.
-Meira Goldberg (Cambridge Scholars, 2016); a second edition of his Albéniz guide to research, Isaac Albéniz: A Research and Information Guide (Routledge, 2015); co-authoring (with William Krause) Federico Moreno Torroba: A Musical Life in Three Acts (Oxford, 2013; paperback 2016); the first-ever edition of Granados’s Catalan opera Follet (Tritó, full and p/v scores, 2012/2016); co-editing (with Michael O’Connor) and contributing to a collection entitled Treasures of the Golden Age: Essays on Music of the Iberian and Latin American Renaissance in Honor of Robert M. Stevenson (Pendragon, 2012); and serving as contributing editor (with Robin Moore, managing editor) of the groundbreaking textbook Musics of Latin America (W. W. Norton, 2012).
+Prof. Clark’s most recent publication projects have included an annotated bibliography of Isaac Albéniz for the online Oxford Bibliographies series (2017); “The Malagueñas of Breva, Albéniz, and Lecuona: From Regional Fandango to Global Pop Tune,” in The Global Reach of the Fandango in Music, Song, and Dance: Spaniards, Indians, Africans, and Gypsies, edited by Meira Goldberg (Cambridge Scholars, 2016); a second edition of his Albéniz guide to research, Isaac Albéniz: A Research and Information Guide (Routledge, 2015); co-authoring (with William Krause) Federico Moreno Torroba: A Musical Life in Three Acts (Oxford, 2013; paperback 2016; a Spanish translation is currently in preparation with the Instituto Complutense de Ciencias Musicales); the first-ever edition of Granados’s Catalan opera Follet (Tritó, full and p/v scores, 2012/2016); co-editing (with Michael O’Connor) and contributing to a collection entitled Treasures of the Golden Age: Essays on Music of the Iberian and Latin American Renaissance in Honor of Robert M. Stevenson (Pendragon, 2012); and serving as contributing editor (with Robin Moore, managing editor) of the groundbreaking textbook Musics of Latin America (W. W. Norton, 2012).

-His latest book, Los Romeros: The Saga of an Andalusian Family of Guitarists in America, is in production with University of Illinois Press’s Music in American Life series and will appear in 2018.
-He is completing a critical edition of Granados’s three-act opera María del Carmen (Tritó), and his critical edition of Granados’s Catalan operetta Picarol is in press (Tritó).
-A Spanish translation of the Torroba biography is currently in preparation (Instituto Complutense de Ciencias Musicales).
-His annotated bibliography of Isaac Albéniz for the Oxford Bibliographies series is in press, as is a reprint of his essay “Doing the Samba on Sunset Boulevard: Carmen Miranda and the Hollywoodization of Latin American Music,” in The Tide Was Always High: The Music of Latin America in Los Angeles, ed.
-Josh Kun (University of California Press).
-A new article, “Enric Granados and His Catalan Literary Associations,” will soon appear in Dissonances of Modernity: Music in the Literature of Modern and Contemporary Spain, ed.
-Irene Gómez Castellano and Aurélie Vialette (University of North Carolina Press).
+His latest book, Los Romeros: Royal Family of the Spanish Guitar, is in production with University of Illinois Press’s Music in American Life series and will appear in May 2018.
+He is completing a critical edition of Granados’s three-act opera María del Carmen (Tritó), and his critical edition of Granados’s Catalan operetta Picarol is in press (Tritó), as is a reprint of his essay “Doing the Samba on Sunset Boulevard: Carmen Miranda and the Hollywoodization of Latin American Music,” in The Tide Was Always High: The Music of Latin America in Los Angeles, edited by Josh Kun (University of California Press).
+A new article, “Enric Granados and His Catalan Literary Associations,” will soon appear in Dissonances of Modernity: Music in the Literature of Modern and Contemporary Spain, edited by Irene Gómez Castellano and Aurélie Vialette (University of North Carolina Press).

 His future research plans include a biography of Joaquín Rodrigo (in collaboration with Javier Suárez-Pajares); moreover, he will be co-editing (with Ana Benavides) the catalogue of an exhibition on Rodrigo being organized by the Biblioteca Nacional de España in Madrid for the twentieth anniversary of the composer’s death, in 2019.
 He is also co-editing (with Luisa Morales and Michael Christoforidis) a volume of essays entitled Enrique Granados: La escuela española de piano y los movimientos artísticos entorno a la Gran Guerra (Asociación Cultural LEAL).
+Co-editing responsibilities continue (with Antoni Pizà and Meira Goldberg) on a volume devoted to Spaniards, Natives, Africans, and Roma: Transatlantic Malagueñas and Zapateados in Music, Song, and Dance (Cambridge Scholars, in press).
 Finally, critical editions of Granados’s Catalan operetta Gaziel (Tritó) and six zarzuelas by Torroba (Instituto Complutense de Ciencias Musicales, with William C. Krause) are in the planning stages.

 Prof. Clark teaches a wide variety of courses, including Introduction to Western Classical Music (MUS 2), Latin American Folk and Popular Styles (MUS 15), Latin American Classical Heritage (MUS 16), Music of Spain (MUS 18), History of Western Music (MUS 112A-C), Representations of Spain in Music and Dance, 1700-Present (MUS/DNC 155E, with Prof. Linda Tomko, Dance), Bibliography and Research Methods (MUS 200), Proseminar in Musicology (MUS 206), as well as graduate seminars (MUS 262-63) on Flamenco and Spanish Nationalism; the Tango and Piazzolla; and Music Theory from Antiquity to the Renaissance.